 Taught section for a Harvard Core course titled “Designing the American City”

-On the management side, I have overseen teams of highly technical analysts, department heads, and even public works crews.
-I often engage with the public, journalists, developers (both real estate and software), and academics.
+On the management side, I have overseen teams of highly technical analysts and department heads.
+I often engage with the public, journalists, leaders from the social sector, and academics.